jenshalm/sbt/src/sphinx/Launcher/Architecture.rst

 allowing users to focus on what application they want and control its versions.

-The launcher's primary goal is to take configuration for applications, mostly just ivy coordinates and a main class,and start the application.
+The launcher's primary goal is to take configuration for applications, mostly just ivy coordinates and a main class, and start the application.
 The launcher resolves the ivy module, caches the required runtime jars and starts the application.

-The sbt launcher provides the application with the means to load a different appllication when it completes, exit normally, or load additional applications from inside another.
+The sbt launcher provides the application with the means to load a different application when it completes, exit normally, or load additional applications from inside another.

 The sbt launcher provides these core functions: